vbe0201/vbe0201.github.io/_posts/unity-reversing-case-study-among-us/2020-11-18-unity-reversing-among-us.md

 ![InnerNetClient HostGame](/assets/img/unity-reversing-case-study-among-us/hostgame.png){:class="img-responsive"}

 ...which matches the implementation of `InnerNetClient#HostGame`!!
-This serves us as instructions on how to identify and learn every game packet we don't know about yet.
+This serves us as instructions on how to find and learn every game packet we don't know about yet.

 *...Again such funky names...*